staillanibm/sttHelloWorld/README.md

 # webMethods Integration Microservice: Hello World - JDBC

+##  Design

 TODO

 ##  Development

-The initial sttHelloWorld package is enhanced with a new POST /messages API methods, which accepts a message.
-The message in question is saved in a Postgres database using the JDBC Adapter, along with a few other properties:
--   a uuid, allocated by the server to identify the message, which is also returned in the API response
--   the current timestamp
--   the name of the creator, which is populated from a microservices runtime global variable
+The sttHelloWorld package is implemented using the Service Designer that is available at this URL: https://www.ibm.com/resources/mrs/assets?source=WMS_Designers
+This bundle contains a Microservices Runtime equipped with the wM JDBC Adapter, wM flat file, wM Streaming (for Kafka connectivity) and the Unit Test framework.

 The implementation pushed to this Github repo isn't state of the art.
-The goal is to show how to deal with JDBC connectivity the cloud-native way.
+The goal is to show how to deal with webMethods microservice build, configuration and deployment the cloud-native way.
 It references a JDBC adapter connection named postgres.
 The DDL of the Postgres messages table can be found in ./resources/database